prologic/shops/README.md

 # shops - Shell Operations

-`shops` is a simple command-line tool written in [Go](https://golang.org) that helpsyou simplify the way you manage configuration across a set of machines. shops is your configuration management tool of choice when Chef, Puppet, Ansbile are all too complicated and all you really want to do is run a bunch of regular shell against a set of hosts.
+`shops` is a simple command-line tool written in [Go](https://golang.org) that helps you simplify the way you manage configuration across a set of machines. `shops` is your configuration management tool of choice when Chef, Puppet, Ansible are all too complicated and all you really want to do is run a bunch of regular shell against a set of hosts.

 ## Getting Started